5 Day Inca Trail Hike

 Some essential items to pack for the 5-day Inca Trail include a valid passport, comfortable hiking shoes, lightweight clothing layers, a hat, sunglasses, sunscreen, a rain jacket, a day pack, a refillable water bottle, snacks, insect repellent, and a camera to capture the beautiful surroundings.

 The best time to hike the 5-day Inca Trail is during the dry season, generally from May to September.
-The weather is usually straightforward, with fewer rain chances, making for a more enjoyable trekking experience.
+The weather is usually straightforward, with lower chances of rain, making for a more enjoyable trekking experience.
 However, it’s advisable to check weather conditions and consult with tour operators for the most up-to-date information.

 Rates & Options